-"Charter School" means a school established by Sections 256E of the Act.
+"Charter School" means a school established in accordance with Iowa Code Chapter 256E.

 "Department" means the State of Iowa Department of Education.

 "Education Service Provider" means an education management organization, charter school management organization, or other person with whom a charter school contracts for educational program implementation or comprehensive management.